aoijs/documentation/guide/advanced-guides/README.md

 ---
-description: More advanced Systems to code with Aoi.JS
+description: More advanced features with aoi.js
 ---

 # Advanced Guides

 ## Here you can find some advanced guides of Aoi.JS features:

-{% page-ref page="music.md" %}
+{% page-ref page="lavalink.md" %}

 {% page-ref page="invite-system.md" %}